Cumbres and Toltec Scenic Railroad: Diesel locomotives

-Rotary Snowplows
+Rotary snowplows

-The C&TSRR owns two rotary snowplows, Rotary OY and Rotary OM.
+The C&TSRR owns two ALCO steam-powered rotary snowplows, Rotary OY and Rotary OM.
 Rotary OM was purchased in the late 1800s by the D&RGW and has served the line ever since.
 It has not been run since the 1970s because of mechanical issues.
-Rotary OY was built in the 1920s and has served in several places on the line.
+Rotary OY was built by ALCO in the 1920s and has served in several places on the line.
 It was last run in late winter of 2020 to begin the 50th anniversary of the formation of the C&TSRR.
-There are no current plans to run the rotary again anytime soon, but it is in good condition and fully functional.
+There are currently no plans to run the rotary again anytime soon, but it is in good condition and fully functional.

 D&RGW No. 168

-In 2016, D&RGW No. 168 arrived in Antonito from Colorado Springs, Colorado for restoration to working order.
+In 2016, D&RGW No. 168 arrived in Antonito from Colorado Springs, Colorado, for restoration to operating condition.
 The engine had been on display for a long time in a public park, but was in good condition.
 Restoration began in March 2017 and was completed in October 2019.
 The restoration project was headed up by Cumbres and Toltec Special Projects department and led by Assistant General Manager Efstathios Papas.
 The project cost $508,000 and spanned 27 months.
 The railroad intends to use this engine frequently in normal excursion service as much as possible.
-As of 2021, No. 168 continues to operate in occasional special excursions on the C&TSRR.
+As of 2023, No. 168 continues to operate in occasional special excursions on the C&TSRR.

-Passenger Cars
+Passenger cars

 For passenger services, the C&TSRR operates a mixture of flat roofed and clerestory cars, with interiors corresponding with the railroad's three classes of service: Coach, Deluxe (formerly Tourist class) and Parlor.
 In 2019, the car shop in Antonito, Colorado, finished the first in a line of new clerestory cars that will serve as standard passenger cars and new Parlor cars.
 This is part of an effort to retire the older flat roofed cars due to their age.
 The C&TSRR also operates observation gondolas as well as special coaches configured to accommodate wheelchairs and house concession areas.